All Pages » Our Board » Facilities and Construction Projects

 In February 2022, the ALCDSB received approval to award the tender for the renovation and construction of a new school addition to St. Joseph Catholic School, located on Bridge Street East in Belleville.

-The $22.6 million project will provide ALCDSB students with more opportunities to feel empowered to reach their full potential within a state-of-the-art facility.
+Now complete, the 22.6 million dollar project provides ALCDSB students with more opportunities to feel empowered to reach their full potential within a state-of-the-art facility.
 This project is part of the province's capital investment program to support students with better learning spaces.

 • 481 elementary student spaces